Beormund/Tasmota32-Berry-Schema-Validator/README.md

 }
 ```
 ### required
-* `boolean` Validates that property exists and not nil.
+* `bool` Validates that property exists and not nil.

 Example of schema:
 ```json